DISCERNING READERS

 It is a magnificent work, written with flair for enjoyment, yet so full of inside information, competent journalism and facts which are presented honestly and intelligently but also in great fun (select the image to read the review).

 Was he the last reporter?
-I think not, but George Creel painted a wonderful picture of a man who earned my trust through six volumes of American history; written by one of the best.
+I think not, but George Creel painted a wonderful picture of a man who earned my trust through six volumes of American history; evidently, written by one of our best that few journalists know today.

 It should be in our high school reading rooms.